marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### JULY

 Our Instagram account made its debut in July!
 Follow us [@wundermobility](https://www.instagram.com/wundermobility/).
-Our Faces of Wunder campaign is not to be missed.
 Also, yes, that is a skydiving Wunderer you see.

-The London Mobility Sessions were held at Kensington Palace.
-It was a royally fun affair hosted in partnership with Aston Martin.
+The London edition of our Mobility Sessions were held at Kensington Palace.
+It was a royal affair!

 ***